How to Stay Motivated: The Entrepreneur’s Secret Guide

 Not every small business owner is the same.
 But certain things make them want to get up every morning and tackle another business day.
 They are a clue to what motivates them.

 Manta, an online community of small businesses, conducted a survey of over 3,000 of their members.
 The 2014 survey lists personal achievement and financial stability as the top two success motivators.
 In addition, business owners listed “giving back to the community” and “great customers” as motivators.

 So if you’re like the small business owners in the survey, staying motivated is about achievement—either personal or financial.
 Here are some ideas you may not have thought of that can keep you achieving:

-Measure up – “Growing your business” is great goal but how will you know when you’ve achieved it?
+“Growing your business” is excellent goal, but how will you know when you’ve achieved it?
 That’s why it’s important for goals to be measureable.
 Set specific milestones along the way.
 For example, add five potential customers each week to your email list.
 That’s more manageable.
 And you can see the progress you’ve made.